-- (a) a completed application form via Pathways - (b) your CV (uploaded to the Documents section of your Portfolio section of your Pathways application); and - (c) three recent organ recital programmes (uploaded to the Documents section of your Portfolio section of your Pathways application).
+- (a) a completed application form via Pathways - (b) your CV uploaded to your Pathways application - (c) a letter of application setting out how you meet the requirements of the scholarship, and giving details of why you are applying for it (uploaded to the Documents section of your Portfolio section of your Pathways application); and - (d) 3 recent organ recital programmes (uploaded to the Documents section of your Portfolio section of your Pathways application).

 Please provide within your application contact details of two referees.
 We will take up references for applicants who are being considered for the shortlist.

-Please note that we will not consider any audio or video files or other documents or information uploaded to your Portfolio.
+We will not consider any audio or video files or other documents or information uploaded to your Portfolio.